Skip to Main Content

 Can Tree Roots Damage Your Crawl Space?

 While you can’t always see your trees’ roots, they’re fairly active beneath your lawn.
-Tree roots provide your trees with all of the nutrients they need to survive.
+Tree roots give your trees all the nutrients they need to survive.
 As your tree’s needs grow, so will its roots.
 Unfortunately, those roots can occasionally grow too close to your home.

-To summarize: Tree roots will not physically make their way into your crawl space and disrupt its overall structure.
+To summarize, tree roots will not physically enter your crawl space and disrupt its structure.
 Most of the time, your foundation will actively deter them.
-However, as tree roots grow around your crawl space, you may find yourself dealing with related damage.
+However, you may deal with related damage as tree roots grow around your crawl space.

 How Can You Protect Your Crawl Space From Invasive Roots?